“Portadown Gets Active” — A scheme to support local children and end holiday hunger

-Craigavon, N.I., 6 April 2018 – Children in Northern Ireland together with local community organization Oasis Youth are running an Easter scheme to support local children in Portadown, providing nutritious meals and further education through a wide range of activities.
-The program is being delivered in partnership with the community and voluntary sector, statutory agencies, local schools and local government.
+Craigavon, N.I., 6 April 2018 – Children in Northern Ireland together with local community organisation Oasis Youth are running an Easter scheme to support local children in Portadown, providing nutritious meals and further education through a wide range of activities.
+The programme is being delivered in partnership with the community and voluntary sector, statutory agencies, local schools and local government.

 This Easter more than 100,000 children are at risk of going hungry.
 What should be a time of enjoyment for many children and young people is, in fact, often a battle for families against food insecurity, social isolation and lack of exercise.

 The “Portadown Gets Active” programme was created in response to evidence that many families face severe difficulties during holiday periods when free school meal entitlement ends.
 This project not only provides a healthy snack and lunch, but also gives children the opportunity to take part in various indoor and outdoor activities focused on health, wellbeing and nutrition and, during the summer programme, gain an OCN qualification in Healthy Living.